-There’s a huge pool, loads of sports and a trio of à la carte restaurants here.
+There’s a huge pool, loads of sports and four à la carte restaurants here.
 To top it all off, it’s a 3-for-1 deal – you get full run of the facilities at the Grand Bahia Principe Bavaro and the Punta Cana, next door.

 - Official Rating